-The Company measures all employee stock-based compensation awards using a fair value method on the date of grant and recognizes such expense in its financial statements over the requisite service period.
+In accordance with ASC 718, "Compensation - Stock Compensation" (ASC 718"), which was adopted as of January 1, 2019, the Company measures all employee stock-based compensation awards using a fair value method on the date of grant and recognizes such expense in its financial statements over the requisite service period.
 The Company uses the Black-Scholes pricing model to determine the fair value of stock-based compensation awards on the date of grant.
 The Black-Scholes pricing model requires management to make assumptions regarding option lives, expected volatility, and risk-free interest rates.